-The Justice Department is suing Google — but it’s the government’s power to police big tech that’s on trial
+The Justice Department is suing Google — but it’s the government’s power to police Big Tech that’s on trial

 On Capitol Hill, some lawmakers quickly seized on the government’s antitrust action to call again for Congress to rein in big tech companies.

-“There’s no question that antitrust enforcement agencies have a responsibility to do robust enforcement, and I do not think they have done enough of it in the last couple decades,” said Rep. David N. Cicilline (D-R.I.), who recently led a House investigation into big tech.
+“There’s no question that antitrust enforcement agencies have a responsibility to do robust enforcement, and I do not think they have done enough of it in the last couple decades,” said Rep. David N. Cicilline (D-R.I.), who recently led a House investigation into Big Tech.

 But Cicilline stressed: “It’s one enforcement action against one company.
 There’s a much broader problem in the digital marketplace.”

-U.S. investigators opened their probe into Google in summer 2019, building off a broader inquiry into big tech and the extent to which companies, including Apple, Amazon and Facebook, have grown into corporate behemoths to the detriment of the millions of Americans who use their services.
+U.S. investigators opened their probe into Google in summer 2019, building off a broader inquiry into Big Tech and the extent to which companies, including Apple, Amazon and Facebook, have grown into corporate behemoths to the detriment of the millions of Americans who use their services.
 The lawsuit filed Tuesday focuses on a slew of special deals — and in some cases, revenue-sharing partnerships and direct payments — that Google has brokered with rivals including Apple and Mozilla to ensure its search engine is the default option available to Americans seeking to query the Web.

 The Justice Department views those practices as “pernicious” and anticompetitive, stressing that Google has enriched itself, foreclosed competition and violated federal antitrust laws in the process.
 Google, however, contends that consumers easily have the ability to switch to other rival search engines — and it that argued its successes despite that are not a sign of illegal activity.
 Kent Walker, the company’s chief legal officer, added Tuesday that Google remains “confident that a court will conclude that this suit doesn’t square with either the facts or the law.”